 I love to use seasonal lessons that multi-task.
 Using seasonal lessons that teach new concepts or reinforce previously learned music reading concepts makes them more “educationally valuable” as well as FUN.

 Some of my October favorites include the following.

 In Munich, the site of the original Oktoberfest celebration, the holiday is traditionally celebrated the last two weeks of September into the first week of October.
 In the USA, Oktoberfest celebrations may continue throughout the month of October.
-Check out these FUN and unique lessons which include two pronunciation screencasts.

 Pass the Pumpkin